 College professors also share some of the blame for perpetuating the one-page résumé myth.
 Some professors — who have no connection to the employment world — believe “their way” is the right way to do things.
 They provide a template to their students and require advisees to use that format, even if the person is a non-traditional student who has an extensive work history or career path that sets them apart from other job candidates with similar educational backgrounds.

-It would be unusual for most 21-year-old students to need two pages to describe their education and work history, but it’s not unrealistic to expect that an accomplished graduate might have internships, projects, activities, and honors that would make it necessary to exceed the one-page length.
+It would be unusual for most 21-year-old students to need two pages to describe their education and work history, but it’s not unrealistic to expect that an accomplished graduate might have internships, projects, activities, and honours that would make it necessary to exceed the one-page length.

 If you doubt the “Do as I say, not as I do” approach, ask any professor to see his or her résumé.
 Chances are, it will be at least two pages long to include consulting work and works published, in addition to classroom teaching experience.
-But professors call their résumés “curriculum vitas,” so they don’t have to follow their own one-page résumé limit.
+But professors call their résumés “curriculum vitaes,” so they don’t have to follow their own one-page résumé limit.

 Résumés submitted online are also less likely to be affected by the one-page résumé myth.
 That’s because the one-page format is unique to the printed page.
 Résumés uploaded to company websites aren’t affected by page limits.
 Approximately 30 percent of résumés are only stored electronically.
 They’re never printed out, so the screener never knows it’s more than a one-page document.